Updated: October 8, 2023

 Did you know that rabbits’ and guinea pigs’ teeth never stop growing?
 An unlimited amount of hay provides natural mechanical wear and tear that keeps their teeth worn to healthy levels, preventing dental disease.

 2. GI Health

-All grass hay varieties are appropriate and interchangeable.
+All grass hay varieties are appropriate and interchangeable as far as your pet’s digestive tract is concerned.
 While Timothy Hay is a great place to start, we also want to think about feeding different types.
 Access to a variety of tastes and textures has many benefits, including preventing picky eating habits and keeping mealtime fun and enriching.

 What About Alfalfa?

 Alfalfa is a legume that is a member of the sweet pea family.
 As such, alfalfa contains more protein and calcium than grass hays.
-Alfalfa can be offered freely to pets with higher energy needs, including young/growing and pregnant/nursing pets, but should only be offered as a treat for healthy, adult animals.
+Alfalfa can be offered freely to pets with higher energy needs, including young or growing and pregnant or nursing pets, but should only be offered as a treat for healthy, adult animals.

-If you focus on having ample amounts of high quality, high fiber hay in your rabbit or guinea pig’s habitat at all times, your munchkin will be going down the right nutritional path.
+If you focus on having ample amounts of high quality, high fiber grass hay in your rabbit or guinea pig’s habitat at all times, your munchkin will be going down the right nutritional path.

 Oxbow Animal Health Hay for Rabbits and Guinea Pigs